Practical randomness amplification and privatisation with implementations on quantum computers: Implementations on quantum computers

 The prepared state is then measured with the Pauli $X$ or $Y$ measurement on each qubit depending on the circuit that is chosen.
-Remark that these states and measurements allow for a very simple circuit implementation that in turn leads to a high Bell inequality violation.
+Remark that these (graph) states and measurements allow for a very simple circuit implementation, which is what in turn leads to high Bell inequality violations.
+Also note that in all our implementations we fix the state preparation in all circuits corresponding to different measurements, i.e. only the measurement bases vary from one circuit to another.
+We believe that our results also serve as a nice way to benchmark the performance of several quantum computers across two types (superconducting and ion-traps), which might be of independent interest.